igen-ftn/igenhub/README.md

 ```
 Note: if these commands do not work, try using `sudo` in front of them

-After starting the application in your browser go to:
+After starting the application, in your browser go to:
 ```
 http://localhost:8000
 ```